-This is the length of time that a hot-plug detect signal is applied.
-The default of 100mS is sufficient for the majority of graphics cards, however, a small minority may need to be given a longer a period.
+This is the length of time that the hot-plug detect signal is de-asserted.
+The default of 100ms is sufficient for the majority of HDMI/DP++ graphics cards, however, a small minority may need to be given a longer a period.